simplify-web/shiatsu-weidinger.at/content/services.md

 It carries a lot more detail than what I put on the homepage - I swear!

-You want to know what I can do for you?
+You want to know what I can do for youuu?

 Well, let me tell ya!